-Avoid trying to prop the plant up by planting deeper of mounding dirt around the base.
+- Avoid trying to prop the plant up by planting deeper or mounding dirt around the base.
 Both of these methods attract disease and pests to your weeping cherry trees.
 If you plant too deep, it smothers the root ball, causing the tree to suffocate and die.

 What are the Best Soils for Growing Weeping Cherry Trees?

 - Weeping cherries enjoy light, loamy, and airy soils with excellent drainage.
 If you’re planting in a pot, then add a few handfuls of perlite and compost to a standard potting mix.

 - Work the ingredients together, and then make a space in the pot that’s suitable to accommodate the root ball.

 - Place the root ball in the hole, and then cover the base.

 - Stake the cherry tree to prevent it from falling over, and then press down on the soil to remove any air pockets.

 If you’re planting outdoors, then weeping cherry trees prefer slightly acidic soils.
 Make sure you have adequate drainage in the planting site.
 Weeping cherry trees don’t like having “wet feet.”
 Constantly water-logging the soil around the roots will result in the onset of disease in the plants.